Skip to main content

 History

-Dr Martin Robson (FHEA) is a Senior Lecturer in Strategic Studies.
+Dr Martin Robson (FHEA) is an Associate Professor in Strategic Studies.
 He specialises in the utility of history and strategic theory for contemporary application.
 His research focuses on the formulation and implementation of British policy and grand strategy.
 His historical work encompasses numerous aspects of eighteenth and nineteenth century naval and military history in a global context including aspects of seapower, joint operations and economic warfare.
 His contemporary work focuses upon UK defence debates with particular reference to the South Atlantic and Latin America.
 Underpinning all his work is an appreciation of wider themes in strategic studies applied to a maritime context.
 Further themes include the role of the military (army and navy) in formulating policy and the wider role of militaries in conflict and peace.

 Dr Robson is the author of numerous books, book chapters and journal articles which reflect his ability to work in both the historical and contemporary strategic fields.
 Based on his ability to combine history with contemporary strategic studies Dr Robson will be teaching and supervising across a range of subjects encompassing naval and military history, International Security, Strategic Studies and Politics.